Native American disease and epidemics: Biological weapon theory

 Historian David Stannard asserts that by "focusing almost entirely on disease ... contemporary authors increasingly have created the impression that the eradication of those tens of millions of people was inadvertent—a sad, but both inevitable and 'unintended consequence' of human migration and progress."
 He says that their destruction "was neither inadvertent nor inevitable", but the result of microbial pestilence and purposeful genocide working in tandem.
 Historian Andrés Reséndez says that evidence suggests "among these human factors, slavery has emerged as a major killer" of the indigenous populations of the Caribbean between 1492 and 1550, rather than diseases such as smallpox, influenza and malaria.

 The second European explanation was a perceived divine approval, in which God removed the Indigenous peoples as part of His "divine plan" to make way for a new Christian civilization.
 In following centuries, accusations and discussions of biological warfare were common.
 Well-documented accounts of incidents involving both threats and acts of deliberate infection are very rare.

-Fur trader James McDougall was quoted as threatening some local chiefs that he would use his water bottle infected with smallpox if they did not comply with his demands. another fur trader threatened Pawnee Indians that if they didn't agree to certain conditions, he would use a bottle containing smallpox against their people.
-The Reverend Isaac McCoy was quoted in his History of Baptist Indian Missions as saying that the settlers deliberately spread smallpox among the natives of the southwest, including the Pawnee tribe, which devastating result was made reported to General Clark and the Secretary of War.
+Fur trader James McDougall was quoted as threatening some local chiefs that he would use his water bottle infected with smallpox if they did not comply with his demands.
+Another fur trader threatened Pawnee Indians that, if they did not agree to certain conditions, he would use a bottle containing smallpox against their people.
+The Reverend Isaac McCoy was quoted in his History of Baptist Indian Missions as saying that the settlers deliberately spread smallpox among the natives of the southwest, including the Pawnee tribe, which devastating result was reported to General Clark and the Secretary of War.
 Artist and writer George Catlin observed that Native Americans were also suspicious of vaccination.
-The Mandan chief Four Bears even denounced some settlers whom he had previously treated as his own kins, under the accusation of deliberately bringing the disease to his people.
+The Mandan chief Four Bears even denounced some settlers whom he had previously treated as his own kin, under the accusation of deliberately bringing the disease to his people.